Ardmore, Oklahoma minor league baseball history: History

 Minor league professional baseball began in Ardmore during the 1904 season.
-On August 5, 1904, the Texas League member franchise Paris Red Ravens relocated from Paris, Texasto Ardmore and became the Ardmore Territorians to finish the 1904 season.
+On August 5, 1904, the Texas League member franchise Paris Red Ravens relocated from Paris, Texas to Ardmore and became the Ardmore Territorians to finish the 1904 season.
 The team finished with a 26–75 overall record.

 The 1911 Ardmore Blues resumed minor league play.
-The Blues finished 5th as a founding member of the 1911 Texas-Oklahoma League, with a record of 49–58.
+The Blues placed fifth as a founding member of the 1911 Texas-Oklahoma League, with a record of 49–58.
 The Ardmore Giants (1912–1913) and Ardmore Indians (1914) continued play as members of the Texas-Oklahoma League.
 The 1912 Giants won the regular season title and were down 2–1 in the league finals when the team folded for the season on August 1, giving the title to the Wichita Falls Drillers.
 The 1913 Giants finished 43–70.
 The Ardmore Indians were 26–25 when the team folded on June 11, 1914., along with the Hugo Scouts.
 The Texas-Oklahoma League folded after the 1914 season.

 The 1917 Ardmore Foundlings were founded when the Paris Athletics moved from Paris, Texas on May 10, 1917.
 The Foundlings finished the 1917 season in Ardmore, playing in the Western Association.
 The team compiled a record of 43–84 while based in Ardmore, finishing 57–98 overall.

 The Ardmore Peps (1921) and Ardmore Producers (1922) played in the reformed Texas-Oklahoma League.
-The Peps finished 2nd in 1921 with an 87–40 record.
-Meeting the 1st place Paris Snappers (managed by and named after Red Snapp) from Paris, Texas in the finals, the series was tied 4 games to 4 when Ardmore refused to play the 9th game in Paris, giving Paris the title.
-The Producers were 49–60, setting in 4th place, when the Texas-Oklahoma League season ended on August 6, 1922, due to a railroad strike.
+The Peps placed second in 1921 with an 87–40 record.
+Meeting the first place Paris Snappers (managed by and named after Red Snapp) from Paris, Texas in the finals, the series was tied 4 games to 4 when Ardmore refused to play the ninth game in Paris, giving Paris the title.
+The Producers were 49–60, setting in fourth place, when the Texas-Oklahoma League season ended on August 6, 1922, due to a railroad strike.
 The league did not return in 1923.

 The 1923 Ardmore Snappers were named after and managed by former Paris rival Red Snapp.
 Ardmore joined the Western Association in 1923.
 The team finished 82–60 and defeating the Okmulgee Drillers 4–0 in the league finals to capture the 1923 Western Association Championship.

 Ardmore played in two leagues in 1924.
-The franchise began the season playing in the Oklahoma State League and ending it playing in the Western Association.
-On June 8, 1924, Ardmore was in 1st place with a 30–19 record in the Oklahoma State League, when the franchise moved to Pawhuska, Oklahoma and became the Pashuska Huskies.
+The franchise began the season playing in the Oklahoma State League and ended it playing in the Western Association.
+On June 8, 1924, Ardmore was in first place with a 30–19 record in the Oklahoma State League, when the franchise moved to Pawhuska, Oklahoma and became the Pashuska Huskies.
 The Ardmore/Pashuska team was in first place when the Oklahoma State League folded on July 8, 1924.
 When Ardmore moved on June 8, they were immediately given a franchise in the Western Association, in which they were defending champions.
 The Western Association Bartlesville Bearcats moved to Ardmore on June 8, 1924.
 Bartlesville moved with a 19–23 record and the Ardmore Bearcats finished the season with an overall record of 59–59.